Why is the Department called Theater, Dance, and Performance Studies?

 How can I get connected or stay connected to TDPS?

 TDPS students receive regular email updates from the Department with the most current information on auditions, course enrollments, productions, special events and lectures, ticket offers, internships, career opportunities, and more.
-If you would like to be on the mailing list, send your email address to email@example.com, requesting to be on the email list.
+If you would like to be on the mailing list, please subscribe here.

 Do you have a handbook for TDPS majors?